 You may have heard of the plight of the Southern Resident Orcas found along the coasts of British Columbia and the State of Washington and are hoping you might help.
 You can.

 July 24th, a baby Orca calf was born near Victoria, British Columbia.
 This is the first Orca calf to be born in 3 years!
 Her mother, Tahlequah (J35) and her pod rejoiced with joy.
 The new-born was seen alive and swimming with its mother and the other members of its pod near Clover Point on the Victoria shoreline in the mid-morning.
 Only hours later, the new-born calf died, emaciated for lack of blubber.

-Tahlequah lovingly nurtured her calf in her body for 17 hopeful months while the pod protected and fed her.
-They now grieve their hope for the future.
-Tahlequah has been mourning the loss of her baby for 10 days now.
+Tahlequah lovingly nurtured her calf in her body for more than 17 hopeful months while the pod protected and fed her.
+They now grieve their hope for their future.
+Tahlequah carried her dead calf for all of us to see in a mourning ceremony that lasted 17 days!
 This has never happened before.
-She carries the dead rotting carcass of her child on her back and swims above the water in a tour of grief, unwilling to let go.
+She carried the dead rotting carcass of her child on her back, swimming above the water in a tour of grief, unwilling to let go.
 J35 is a mother in pain for the loss of her child and soon, possibly, her entire clan.
 She is emaciated and starving herself.
 Yet she continues to mourn and maintain her vigil, perhaps in order to draw our attention to her plight and to save her Southern Resident Orca family.

 Tahlequah’s tour of grief calls on all of us to help!